 - 4.1.
 All human-caused mortality to polar bears will count towards the annual recommended quota of the nearest community, except Section 4.3. - 4.2.
-A naturally abandoned cub will be counted as a natural death and not counted against the TAH. - 4.3.
+A naturally abandoned cub or any bear found dead will be recorded as a natural death and not counted against the TAH. - 4.3.
 Any bear that is found near death caused by starvation or injury, provided that the injury is not a result of human activity such as hunting or trapping, can be killed as a humane action where the Conservation Officer (CO) will certify that the bear was near death.
-After certification by the CO, the humane kill (euthanization) will not be counted against the TAH.
+After certification by the CO, the humane kill (euthanization) will not be counted against the TAH. - 4.4.

-- 4.4.
 If a Nunavut Inuit kills a bear, the tag will come from that person's home community if that community has a TAH in the population from which the bear was harvested.
-Otherwise, closest community to the harvest location must provide the tag. - 4.5.
+Otherwise, the closest community to the harvest location must provide the tag.

+- 4.5.
 Harvesting of a family group or members of a family group is illegal in Nunavut; however, there are circumstances where a family group or members of a family group may be destroyed in Defence of Life and Property Kill (DLPK) circumstances. - 4.5.1.
 When a female with cubs-of the-year (COYs), yearlings, or juveniles (2-year old offspring) are killed, then - 4.5.1.1.
 For TAH determination purposes, the COYS and yearlings are counted as males and only 1⁄2 tag each. - 4.5.1.2.
 The juveniles (2-year old offspring) are counted as whole tags of whatever sex they are. - 4.5.2.
 If the mother is killed but the COYS, yearlings and juveniles run away after the female is killed, then - 4.5.2.1.
 The COYS and yearlings are counted as 1⁄2 tag and all male. - 4.5.2.2.
-The juveniles (2-year olds) are each counted as whole tags and the sex is counted as 1⁄2 male and 1⁄2 female. - 4.6.
+The juveniles (2-year olds) that run away are considered as surviving animals.
+If juveniles are pursued and killed they are counted as full tags (see section 4.5.1.2) - 4.6.
 In a case where a community overharvests by 1 COY or yearling, credits will be used to cover the harvest.
 In the event there are not enough credits to cover the overharvest of 0.5 male, the TAH will not be reduced by 0.5 tag at that time, and a record is kept with the Polar Bear Harvest Lab of these fractional reductions.
 The deduction will occur when there is another COY or yearling harvested to equal a full male bear reduction or if the following year's harvest results in credit accumulation, the 0.5 credit deduction will be taken from the accumulated credits.